conda/conda/docs/source/user-guide/configuration/admin-multi-user-install.rst

    - **Windows**: ``C:/ProgramData/conda/.condarc``
    - **All others**: ``/etc/conda/.condarc``

-   The paths listed above are recommended, but the system configuration file can be at any :ref:`valid search path <condarc_search_precedence>`.
+   Configuration files at the above paths will affect all installations of conda on the machine.
+Other possible paths that you may place the .condarc file can be seen :ref:`here <_condarc_search_precedence>`.

-   It is not recommended to use the base environment directory to store system-level configurations, as enforcement of parameters with ``#!final`` is not guaranteed across all other environments.
+   If you want to configure individual installations of conda, place the .condarc file inside the base environment directory of the installation.
+This is not recommended for securely administering multi-user installations as enforcement of `#!final` parameters is unreliable.

 #.
 View the contents of the ``.condarc`` file in the
    administrator's directory: